-The Unplanned Remote Work Explosion and M-19-21 – Eight Lessons Learned
+The Unplanned Remote Work and Digitization Explosion – M-19-21 – Eight Lessons Learned

-I recently sat down for a conversation with two very thoughtful federal government end user executives — Dave Simmonds from GSA and Mark Patrick from the Joint Staff – to talk about how COVID and the unexpected explosion of remote work had impacted their plans for M-19-21 compliance.
+I recently sat down for a conversation with two very thoughtful federal government end user executives — Dave Simmonds from GSA and Mark Patrick from the Joint Staff – to talk about how COVID remote work and digitization impacted their plans for M-19-21 compliance.

 The complete conversation is here – https://youtu.be/AN0leqkU8zI – and here are eight specific lessons I pulled out of the broader conversation.